-At a press conference on Friday, Mayor Ethan Berkowitz announced a new emergency order closing restaurants and breweries to indoor service.
-Bars and nightclubs will be closed to dine-in service.
-Emergency Order 15 also limits indoor gatherings to 15 people and outdoor gatherings with food and drinks to 25 people.
+The order also closes bingo halls and theaters.
+It limits indoor gatherings to 15 people and outdoor gatherings with food and drinks to 25 people.
 Outdoor gatherings without food and drinks are limited to 50 people.

-“Bars and restaurants … are unfortunately bearing the brunt of what’s going on right now,” Berkowitz said.
-He acknowledged that while the closures have disproportionately affected the hospitality industry, since bars and restaurants have frequently been major transmission sites for COVID-19, the restrictions are “necessary, nonetheless.”
+Berkowitz acknowledged that while the closures have disproportionately affected the hospitality industry, since bars and restaurants have frequently been major transmission sites for COVID-19, the restrictions are “necessary, nonetheless.”

 “By waiting for four weeks, we should see be able to judge whether these measures are helping to reduce transmission or whether we need to do additional steps,” Anchorage Health Department medical officer Dr. Bruce Chandler said on Friday.

-Berkowitz also extended the city’s mask order and added that masks will now also be required for all indoor and outdoor gatherings.
+Berkowitz also extended the city’s mask order, and added that masks will now be required at all indoor and outdoor gatherings.

 As with other recent orders, Berkowitz said the city will respond to complaints of non-compliance by educating businesses about new measures.
 He said education has been largely effective as an enforcement method.